Andy00000000000/nonmem2mrgsolve/README.md

 <img src="./readme_images/vignette_05.PNG" style="width:50.0%" />

-If certain model complexities are present (such as time-varying covariates), the nonmem2mrgsolve-translated mrgsolve code may fail to compile into an mrgsolve model object.
+If certain model complexities are present, the nonmem2mrgsolve-translated mrgsolve code may fail to compile into an mrgsolve model object.
 The compilation failure will provide informative error messages for locating the line of code that needs attention.
 The compilation failure will also prevent the user from running simulations without first addressing problems in the code.

 As a final step before conducting simulations, the user should validate the mrgsolve model.
 There is an intuitive and established framework